Keffin/validator_crystal/README.md

 # validator_crystal

-The validator_crystal library is a validation library meant to check strings.
+The validator_crystal library is a String validation library.
+Inspired a lot by the Validator library for NodeJS.
 TODO:
   * Implement a bunch of validation methods
   * Implement sanitization methods